c3p0d4y/c3p0d4y.github.io/content/posts/SkulLocker.md

 		}
 ```

 -  Delete the backup catalog.
-The backup catalog is a database that contains information about the backups created using Windows Backup .
+The backup catalog is a database that contains information about the backups created using Windows Backup.

 ```cs